 Although, merely because an accused is a foreign national, bail cannot be denied as a matter of course, but at the same time this Court cannot lose sight of the aforementioned facts which indicate as to how the applicant has evaded investigation in the present case.
 It is also worthwhile to take into account that the applicant could be brought to India only after going through the process of extradition, which in fact was vehemently opposed by him, as apparent from the judgment of the Dubai Supreme Court.
-For the said reasons, the ground of parity is not available to the applicant in the opinion
+For the said reasons, this Court does not find force in the submissions made on behalf of the applicant with respect to parity with co-accused foreign national who is stated to have been granted bail.